top of page

 Where appropriate, the speech pathologist may begin a formal assessment of the client's speech and language skills.
 This may require more than one session to complete.

-Following the initial consultation and/or completion of all assessments, the speech pathologist will complete a summary and support plan, detailing:
+Following the initial consultation and/or completion of all assessments, the speech pathologist will complete an initial summary and plan, detailing:

-Please inform our clinician if you require a comprehensive report or funding application reports.
+Please inform our clinician if you require a comprehensive report or funding application report.

 05. Individual Therapy